4rjxn/seal/README.md

 # Seal 🦭

 Seal is a lightweight, Unix-like shell written in Rust.
 It provides a familiar command-line interface with support for essential shell features, including built-in commands, external program execution, input/output redirection, and piping.
+Seal is my personal thing as result this may contain some explicit content.

 ## Features